michalrzezniczek/Vigenere-cipher/README.md

 ===============
 University task.

-Implemented in Python Vigenere cipher:
+Implemented in Python Vigenere cipher (encryption and decryption).
-  * Encryption function.